DemonBunnyBon/TLR-TheLongRemaster/README.md

 - Enjoy!

-> [!NOTE]
+# Final words:
-> This is an unofficial modification for The Long Dark and is not endorsed by or affiliated with Hinterland Studio.
+This is an unofficial modification for The Long Dark and is not endorsed by or affiliated with Hinterland Studio.
+Please don't go around pestering the developers about such visual changes, or bad-mouthing them about the assets present in the vanilla game.